Deformation Quantization for Actions of K\"ahlerian Lie Groups

 where $\chi_n$ denotes the characteristic function of $C_n$.
 It is clear that $e_n$ is an increasing family of smooth compactly supported functions, which by Lebesgue dominated convergence, converges point-wise to the unit function.
-Moreover, for all $F\in\CB^{\mu'}(G,\CE)$, we have
+Moreover, for all $F\in\CB^{\mu}(G,\CE)$ and $\hat\mu$ a weight dominating $\mu$, we have

-which converges to zero when $n$ goes to infinity, since $\mu'/\mu\to 0$ when $g\to\infty$ and for fixed $g\in G$, $1-e_n(g)$ decreases to zero when $n\to\infty$.
-We need to show that the same property holds true for all the semi-norms $\|.\|_{j,k,\mu,\infty}$, $k\geq 1$.
+which converges to zero when $n$ goes to infinity, since $\mu/\hat\mu\to 0$ when $g\to\infty$ and for fixed $g\in G$, $1-e_n(g)$ decreases to zero when $n\to\infty$.
+We need to show that the same property holds true for all the semi-norms $\|.\|_{j,k,\hat\mu}$, $k\geq 1$.
 We use an induction.
 First note that if $ X\in\g$, then we have

 A routine inductive argument then gives

 which entails